 - Using public health nurses or licensed social workers as case managers.

 - Developing explicit linkage to medical care, substance abuse, mental health care, smoking cessation, domestic violence, etc.

-To ensure that women receive individualized assistance, each staff person works with no more that 60 families at any one time.
-Case managers must have a least one face-t-face contacts with each client each month the client is enrolled.
+To ensure that women receive individualized assistance, each staff person works with no more than 60 families at any one time.
+Case managers must have a least one face-to-face contact with each client each month the client is enrolled.

 HEALTH WORKS OF ILLINOIS (HWIL)

-East Side Health District provide health services to the Illinois Department of Children & Family Services (DCFS) wards from birth to age 21.
+East Side Health District provides health services to the Illinois Department of Children & Family Services (DCFS) wards from birth to age 21.
 These wards are in substitute care and the primary goal is to ensure children in foster care receive comprehensive health services.
-Staff can assist foster parents in finding a physician, understanding a child’s health problems and ensuring that children receive the routine and specialized health care services they nee.
+Staff can assist foster parents in finding a physician, understanding a child’s health problems, and ensuring that children receive the routine and specialized health care services they need.

 HEALTH WORKS of Illinois (HWIL) is a collaborative effort between the Illinois Department of Human Services and the Illinois Department of Children and Family Services.

 The program has six key features: